neghani/learnwire/readme.md

 [![Fundamentals of JS](https://img.youtube.com/vi/DjHoTRUC3DE/0.jpg)](https://www.youtube.com/watch?v=DjHoTRUC3DE)
 [![Fundamentals of JS](https://img.youtube.com/vi/Tgy72di-6C8/0.jpg)](https://www.youtube.com/watch?v=Tgy72di-6C8)

 ### Resources

 - [Learn Javascript - MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide)

 ### Assignment #2: Build a Simple Banking System with Vanilla JS

-1. In Week #1 assignment we create a repo, in the root of the same repo create another folder called `Week-2-assignment`
+1. In Lesson #1 assignment we create a repo, in the root of the same repo create another folder called `Lesson-2-assignment`
 1. Build a Simple Banking System with Vanilla JS in the folder
 1. Link update you portfolio page with a link to that subfolder you created
 1. Push the changes to the remote repo